ShameerAwais/Secure-Software-Development-and-Engineering-Project/README.md

-# No Phish - Anti-Phishing Browser Extension
+Anti-Phishing Browser Extension

-A browser extension that helps protect users from phishing websites using machine learning and secure architecture.
+A browser extension that helps protect users from phishing websites using secure architecture.

 ## Features